I’m an acoustic guitar aficionado. Have been since high school.

-Ibanez has a broad line of these models.
-Some start at under $500, like THIS ONE, and go up to near the $900 mark if you get one with bells, whistles and the “Ooooo!!” factor.
+Ibanez has a broad line of these acoustic models.
+Some start at under $500, like THIS ONE in cool Indigo Blue, and go up to near the $900 mark if you get one with bells, whistles and other “Ooooo!!” factors.

 I got this one used to try out the line.
 It has a great looking “Transparent Violet” color that drew my eye immediately (tho’ it also came in Black and Natural colors).

 When I got the guitar the action was, in a word TERRIBLE.
 I don’t know if it came from the factory that way and the girl I got it from was clueless (it appeared that way), or whether it underwent some major humidity & temperature fluctuations, but, man… it was NOT good.

 After some set up in my studio, it was a lot better.
 I determined, though, that if I kept the AE I’d swap out the NUT, at the very least, to help the action.
 It was just too high.